Linn City, Oregon

-Linn City was a community in Clackamas County, Oregon, United States, that existed from 1843-1861 and was destroyed in the Great Flood of 1862.
+Linn City was a community in Clackamas County, Oregon, United States, that existed from 1843 to 1861 and was destroyed in the Great Flood of 1862.
 The former site of Linn City was incorporated into the city of West Linn.

 History

 Robert Moore founded Robin's Nest in 1843, near the banks of the Willamette River.
 Originally, the town was platted on about 50 acre of land.
 By 1845 the town had two log houses and a number of tents.
-Robin's Nest was renamed Linn City on December 22, 1845 in honor of Lewis F. Linn, a United States Senator from Missouri.
+Robin's Nest was renamed Linn City on December 22, 1845, in honor of Lewis F. Linn, a United States Senator from Missouri.
 Later, by 1846, the town's citizens had constructed fifteen homes.
 In addition, Linn City was home to a tavern, a chair manufacturer, a cabinet shop, a gunsmith shop, and a wagon shop.

 The town grows

 Over the next few years Linn City grew.
 In 1849 the town held a hotel and two general stores among its businesses.
 The same year, James Moore, Robert's son, built a lumber mill and a gristmill.
-The mills provided at least 20 jobs to the people of Linn City.
+The mills were operated by at least 20 residents of Linn City.
 The mill complexes sprawled over the landscape.
 Many of the mill buildings were connected by docks nearly one mile in length.
 The town's post office opened in 1850, the same year that Robert Moore founded the local newspaper, the Spectator.

 During the California Gold Rush, the men of Linn City began to leave in search of gold.
 A couple of years passed and the same men who left Linn City returned, many of them with their fortunes.
 Some of the miners were so rich they refused to work and began to spend the money that their gold hauls brought in.
 Money changed hands quickly as many gambling tables became available all over town.
 It was during these years that Linn City was at its height.

-By the 1860 United States Census, Linn City had a population of 225.
+By the 1860 United States census, Linn City had a population of 225.